What Is Food Safety And Why Is It So Important? The Importance Of Food Safety

 Cross-contamination is when bacteria is spread between food, surfaces or equipment used in the kitchen.
-Cross-contamination is most likely to happen whenever raw food touches or drips onto other food, surfaces or equipment.
-As cross-contamination can occur so easily it is also, unsurprisingly, recognised as one of the most common causes of food poisoning.
-So what do you need to do to avoid cross-contamination and ensure you are delivering a high level of food safety?
+This is most likely to happen whenever raw food touches or drips onto other food, surfaces or equipment.
+As cross-contamination can occur so easily it is also one of the most common causes of food poisoning.
+So how can you avoid cross-contamination and ensure you’re delivering a high level of food safety?

 Ensure you properly clean and disinfect all work surfaces and equipment Use different equipment for raw meat/poultry and ready to eat food Wash your hands before preparing any food and after handling raw food Separate raw food and ready to eat food, including packaging, in any storage units such as fridges etc Provide separate working areas, storage facilities, clothing and staff for the handling of ready-to-eat food Use separate machinery and equipment, such as vacuum packing machines, slicers and mincers, for raw and ready-to-eat food Separate cleaning materials, including cloths, sponges and mops, should be used in areas where ready-to-eat foods are stored, handled and prepared Make sure that your staff know how to avoid cross-contamination Cleaning

 Properly cleaning yourself, equipment, surfaces and where required, food can stop harmful bacteria from spreading.
 You should do the following things to prevent the spread of bacteria: